-The test site is within Orkney Islands Council Marine Services' Statutory Harbour Authority Limits.
+The Scapa Flow test site is within Harbour Limits, with Orkney Islands Council Marine Services being the Statutory and Competent Harbour Authority.
 It should be noted that the total area of the site in use at any given time will be reduced in comparison to the full extents shown on Figure 1.
 The area within which moorings will be deployed will typically occupy between one-third and one-half of the box shown.
 However, the full lease allows flexibility in the final deployment of the moorings or devices.

 Unlike the full-scale sites, the scale test sites do not have predefined device berths and devices can be deployed anywhere within the test area.
 The sites are located within relatively sheltered water providing a more flexible sea space in comparison to tank testing and act as stepping-stones towards larger scale projects.
-The scale test sites can enable marine energy developers and suppliers to learn lessons in a sheltered environment, reducing the need for large vessels or large plant.
+The scale test sites can enable marine energy developers and suppliers to learn lessons in a sheltered environment, reducing the need for big vessels or large plant.

-Currently one berth with pre-laid foundation and attachment points is provided in the northwest part of the site with an adjacent unused test area to the east (Figure 1).
-Pre-laid foundations comprise 5m x 5m x 2m gravity base frames loaded with "densecrete" blocks.
+Currently five anchor positions are provided in the northern part of the defined site (Figure 1).
 EMEC offer developers the use of a bespoke test support buoy.
 If required, the device under test will be connected to the test support buoy via two umbilical cables: one for power transmission and the other for control and communications.
 These buoys can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
 The buoys are also equipped to supply the devices with power and act as navigational aids.